-- 1. Enter Playback interface. - Please refer to Chapter 6.1 Playing Back Record Files. - 2.
-During playback, use buttons and lain the playback toolbar to start or stop clipping record file(s). - 3.
-Quit Playback interface after finishing clipping and you will then be prompted to save the clips.
+- Enter Playback interface.
+Please refer to Chapter 6.1 Playing Back Record Files. - 2.
+During playback, use buttons do and in the playback toolbar to start or stop clipping record file(s). - 3.
+Click the to save the video clips.
+Or the promption of saving clips will pop up when you quit the playback interface.

-Note: A maximum of 30 clips can be selected for each channel.
+A maximum of 30 clips can be selected for each channel.